 What happens if I sell one of my art works I have listed at ArtQuest through another gallery or party?

 All listings are posted "subject to prior sale"; therefore, you can sell your art elsewhere and simply come back and remove the listing from your gallery if it has sold.
 Once removed, it no longer shows available for sale.
 Removing art from your gallery that is no longer available for sale avoids the possibility of alienating a client who wants to purchase that specific piece all to find out it has already been sold.

 Are there Image size requirements?

 Please upload high resolution images.
 Our zoom tool requires high resolution images to show detail when using the zoom tool.
-Whatever image you upload will be used to display next to your listing.
+Whatever images you upload will be used to display next to your listing.
 The main image graphic that is displayed as the large image for the listing can be up to 7MB in filesize.
 You can also post up to 12 additional images for each listing and each additional image can be up to 1.5MB each.

 When dealing directly with a member to buy a work of art, would the most typical method of transaction be COD?

 Each member handles their own sales here at ArtQuest.
 With that in mind, each member will do business differently.
 Most will want to be paid up front with delivery happening once your payment clears.
 But it truly depends on the member and the type of relationship you've developed in your correspondence and whether you have purchased from them in the past.
 If you’re uncomfortable sending a payment to someone, we do have an escrow service